-DEO proposes five mitigation programs that will focus on three primary mitigation categories including infrastructure, use of CDBG-MIT as match and planning administration and public services.
-All programs include investment in risk reduction for all hazards identified in the preceding mitigation needs assessment.
-Those hazards include flooding, severe storms, tropical cyclones, coastal erosion and wildfires.
+DEO proposes two primary mitigation categories; infrastructure and planning administration and public services.
+Within these two categories are programs that will focus on risk reduction for hazards identified in the preceding mitigation needs assessment.
+These hazards include flooding, severe storms, tropical cyclones, coastal erosion and wildfires.
+At this time, the CDBG-MIT program will not pursue housing as a program activity.
+The state is addressing the housing need through the CDBG-DR grant funds administered by DEO .

-The program areas in this CDBG-MIT grant include:
+The categories and program areas in this CDBG-MIT grant are:

-- 1. Infrastructure Programs
+- Infrastructure Programs

-- General Infrastructure:

-- Public Safety Hardening; and
+- General Infrastructure and

-- Critical Facility Generator Program.
+- Critical Facility Hardening

-- 2. CDBG-MIT as Match

-- Non-Federal Project Match

-- 3. Planning, Administration and Public Services
+- Planning, Administration and Public Services

 - General Planning Support;

 - DEO Administration; and

 - DEO Planning.

-Each of the programs listed above is summarized in what follows.
-Further details, including program maximums and minimums, any local funding contributions and application processes and requirements, will be detailed in a forthcoming Policies and Procedures Manual.
+Each of the programs listed above is summarized below.
+Further details, including program maximums and minimums, any local funding contributions and application processes and requirements, will be detailed in a forthcoming Program Guidelines.

-1. Infrastructure Programs
+Infrastructure Programs

-Infrastructure is the largest program area and is comprised of three separate programs: General Infrastructure, Public Safety Hardening and Critical Facility Generator.
-These three infrastructure programs will account for 62% of the total CDBG-MIT allocation.
+Infrastructure is the largest program area and is comprised of two programs: General Infrastructure and Critical Facility Hardening.
+The infrastructure programs will account for 87% of the total CDBG-MIT allocation.
 Each program is detailed below.